Kartones/flask-calendar/README.md

 This are initially the only features I plan to build:

-- Apply authorization
 - TESTS!
 Need to increase coverage and also test the main flask app (zero tests)
 - fortify cookie
-- better return 401s only if ajax action (and not just based on http verb)
 - loader bottom bar (colored) when running ajax requests
 - double click on event day open new tasks with that day number
 - set locale to one setup in config